James Rowe (American football): Coaching career

+On January 2, 2023, Rowe left the Bears to join the University of South Florida as their defensive passing game coordinator.

 Personal

 Rowe is the son of James Rowe, Jr. and Louise Rowe.
 His brother, David, played football at Rutgers and is currently the cornerbacks coach at the University of Houston.

 Rowe, Jr. played basketball at Florida Tech.
 He coached boys basketball at Cocoa (Fla.)
 High School for 24 years and won over 400 games upon his retirement in 2018.
-His 2009 boys varsity team won the State Championship.
+His 2009 boys varsity team won the state championship.